touray/frontend/README.md

-# Frontend by Ben Marshall
+# Frontend by Ben Marshall (v1.0.0)
 > A universal, organized, developer-driven frontend theme starter kit.

 Frontend by Ben Marshall is a universal starter theme for developers that can be used to jumpstart theme setup.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up setup in a new theme.
+See compiling for notes on how to compile the code while developing.

 ### Prerequisites